Who

 Where

 Fernland Studios was founded on Kalapuya Ilihi, the homeland of the Kalapuya people, who today are represented by the Confederated Tribes of the Grande Ronde and the Confederated Tribes of the Siletz Indians.
-Fernland is based on Multnomah Illahee, near the confluence of the Willamette and Columbia rivers.
+Fernland is based on Wapato Island, near the confluence of the Willamette and Columbia rivers, and we provide online opportunities.

 We respect the stewards of this land — past, present, and future — and the knowledge of those who came before us.
 We honor the Black and Brown labor on which this country is built and sustained.
 We offer gratitude for the land and the opportunity to learn, love and be in relationship with our ancestors, spirits, and mentors guiding us.